 You can trade the following investments using DBS Vickers:

-- Singapore shares.
+- Singapore stocks.
 Invest in Singapore securities listed on the Singapore Exchange (SGX).

-- International shares.
-Trade international shares from these 6 countries: Australia, Canada, Hong Kong, Japan, US and UK.
+- International stocks.
+Trade international stocks from these 6 countries: Australia, Canada, Hong Kong, Japan, US and UK.

 - Exchange-traded funds (ETFs).
 Invest in a diversified portfolio of securities from a range of asset classes and markets.

 - Real estate investment trust (REITs).
 A class of securities that typically generate income through investing in real estate or real estate-related assets.

 - Preference stock.
 These are corporate stocks that offer dividends to shareholders before common stock dividends are paid out.
 In the event of company bankruptcy, preference shareholders will be entitled to the capital before common stock shareholders.